There have been times when an environment is laden with a massive amount of detection alerts similar to -

 Target: %windir%\system32\cmd.exe /c start __ & __\DriveMgr.exe & exit

 This particular issue may not be devastating in nature but is particularly annoying due to the repeated detection in the form of Toast messages from Sophos.
-Hence the investigation needs to be done with a planned way.
+Hence the investigation needs to be done in a planned way.
 We'll try to keep this simple with a 3-Step-Approach.
-The following sections are covered:

 Applies to the following Sophos products and versions